ahabug/glassdoor-review-scraper/README.md

 Forked from [MatthewChatham/glassdoor-review-scraper](https://github.com/MatthewChatham/glassdoor-review-scraper)

-Fixed many bugs and simplified the code (Dec.14, 2020)
+Fixed many bugs and simplified the code (Dec.22, 2020)

+The good news is that I wrote a new crawler using the requests lib.
+The new crawler is much more efficient, which avoid loading heavy JavaScript document.
+The bad news is that Glassdoor changed the front-end CSS framework last week, and the efficient crawler doesn't work now.
+It cannot obtain the comments.
+What all I have committed returned to the original point. (ya, so sad)